Converse extensionality and apartness: The logic of assemblies

-\begin{remark} As is customary in the theory of combinatory algebras, we usually omit the application $\cdot$ and write $a \, b$ or $a(b)$ instead of $a \cdot b$.
+\begin{rem} As is customary in the theory of combinatory algebras, we usually omit the application $\cdot$ and write $a \, b$ or $a(b)$ instead of $a \cdot b$.
 In fact, we already started to do so when formulating the equations that the combinators should satisfy in the previous definition.
 In addition, the convention is that $\cdot$ associates to the left, so that $a \, b \, c \, d$ has to be read as $((a \cdot b) \cdot c) \cdot d$.
-Moreover, in any tca a form of lambda abstraction is available, in a manner similar to ordinary combinatory algebras (for which, see \cite{vanOosten2008}). \end{remark}
+Moreover, in any tca a form of lambda abstraction is available, in a manner similar to ordinary combinatory algebras (for which, see \cite{vanOosten2008}). \end{rem}

-\begin{definition} If $\tca{T}$ is a tca, we will refer to the smallest set of types in $\tca{T}$ containing $\top$ and $N$ and closed under $\to$ and $\times$ as the \emph{finite types} in $\tca{T}$.
-In addition, we will also use natural numbers to refer to specific finite types, with $0 := N$ and $n+1 := n \to N$. \end{definition}
+\begin{defi} If $\tca{T}$ is a tca, we will refer to the smallest set of types in $\tca{T}$ containing $\top$ and $N$ and closed under $\to$ and $\times$ as the \emph{finite types} in $\tca{T}$.
+In addition, we will also use natural numbers to refer to specific finite types, with $0 := N$ and $n+1 := n \to N$. \end{defi}